 The work featured the female creative subject (artist) in a 24 -hour creative process as a "performance" and as precarious labour.

-It presented itself as an exploration of the nature of process versus the structural leanings of the late modern neo-liberal performance society - And a general case against the rationalization of body and mind as pertaining to a singular, closed temporal discourse.
-But over time, the purpose and meaning has expanded itself to deal with bio-politics, artistic stamina and elitism, and the value of artistic process versus the value of artistic product.
+It presented itself as an exploration of the nature of process versus the structural leanings of late modern neo-liberal "performance society" - And a general case against the rationalization of body and mind as pertaining to a singular, closed temporal discourse.
+But over time, the purpose and meaning has expanded itself to deal with bio-politics, artistic stamina-ism and elitism, and the value of artistic process versus the value of artistic product.

-Dramaturgically speaking this "work-in-progress" -performance could be seen as creative research in to creative process- in-action, while exploring the interplay between sound-action and actor as a sensuous and emotional consolidation and continuum, within a given space and context.
+Dramaturgically speaking, this "work-in-progress" -performance could be seen as creative research in to creative process- in-action, while exploring the interplay between sound-action and actor as a sensuous and emotional consolidation and continuum, within a given space and context.

 Finally streaming, as a media platform, has a 'voyeuristic' nature that assumes connotations to the monetization of the human body that is seen in the porn industry (i.e. Cam Girls).
 The unhindered access to a human being over such a long period might activate our mind - and imagination - especially when we don't know what this human is going to do - apart from making sound.